CAPTCHA Solving for Native GUI Agents: Automated Reasoning-Action Data Generation and Self-Corrective Training

 \subsection{Evaluation on General GUI Agent Benchmarks}

 \paragraph{Experiment Setup} In addition to CAPTCHA-specific evaluations, we assess whether finetuning on our dynamic CAPTCHA system preserves general GUI interaction capabilities.
-To this end, we evaluate our models on established general-purpose GUI agent benchmarks, including Android Control ~\cite{li2024andriodcontrol}, ScreenSpot-V2 ~\cite{cheng2024seeclick}, and Multimodal-Mind2Web ~\cite{zheng2024seeact, deng2023mindweb}.
-The benchmark introduction and evaluation settings are provided in the Appendix \cref{label:gui_task_intro}.
+To this end, we evaluate our models on established general-purpose GUI agent benchmarks, including Android Control~\cite{li2024andriodcontrol}, ScreenSpot-V2~\cite{cheng2024seeclick}, Multimodal-Mind2Web~\cite{zheng2024seeact, deng2023mindweb}, and UI-Vision~\cite{nayak2025uivisiondesktopcentricguibenchmark}.
+The benchmark introduction and evaluation settings are provided in \cref{label:gui_task_intro}.

-We evaluate the baseline and ReCAP models in \cref{label:exp-setup-custom}.
+We evaluate the Qwen3-VL baselines and the corresponding ReCAP variants described in \cref{label:exp-setup-custom}.
 All evaluations follow the official benchmark protocols, metrics, and task splits.
-Performance is reported using the standard success rate metric for each benchmark.
-These experiments are intended to examine the influence of finetuning on baseline models.
+Performance is reported using each benchmark's standard metrics.
+These experiments are intended to examine how CAPTCHA-oriented finetuning affects general GUI grounding and interaction ability.

-\paragraph{Results \& Discussion} Table \ref{tab:gui-grounding} shows that finetuning on our dynamic CAPTCHA system largely preserves general GUI agent performance.
-ReCAP-32B matches or slightly outperforms its baseline on Android Control and Multimodal-Mind2Web, and remains competitive on ScreenSpot-V2, indicating that sufficient model capacity allows CAPTCHA-specific supervision to be absorbed without degrading general GUI capabilities. \textbf{These results suggest that structured reasoning-action training can even provide modest transfer benefits to complex web and app interaction tasks.}
+\paragraph{Results \& Discussion} Table \ref{tab:gui-grounding} groups the results by Thinking and Instruct variants.
+For the Thinking variants, ReCAP-32B largely preserves general GUI performance: it slightly improves over Qwen3-VL-32B-Thinking on Android Control (low) and Multimodal-Mind2Web, remains close on Android Control (high), ScreenSpot-V2, and UI-Vision Element, and improves UI-Vision Layout IoU.
+This suggests that the 32B Thinking model can absorb CAPTCHA-specific reasoning-action supervision while retaining broad GUI grounding ability.

-In contrast, ReCAP-8B exhibits consistent performance degradation across all benchmarks.
-We attribute this drop to limited model capacity: jointly learning CAPTCHA-specific interaction primitives and general GUI behaviors introduces representational interference, highlighting a capacity-generalization trade-off for smaller models.
+The Instruct variants show a similar but more task-dependent pattern.
+ReCAP-32B (Instruct) remains close to Qwen3-VL-32B-Instruct on ScreenSpot-V2 and UI-Vision Element, while substantially improving UI-Vision Layout IoU from 0.4843 to 0.5566.
+ReCAP-8B (Instruct), however, drops on ScreenSpot-V2 and UI-Vision Element, although it improves UI-Vision Layout IoU over its baseline.
+Overall, the 8B variants are more vulnerable to degradation after CAPTCHA finetuning, whereas the 32B variants better preserve general GUI capabilities and can even improve layout grounding.
+We attribute this trend to model capacity: jointly learning CAPTCHA-specific interaction primitives and general GUI behaviors introduces greater representational interference for smaller models.